THINGS TO CONSIDER WHEN BUYING HEALTH INSURANCE

 DOCTORS AND HOSPITALS

-CGHC’s partnership with Aurora Health Care and Bellin Health means you have access to high quality in-network healthcare coverage.
+CGHC’s provider partners include: Aurora Health Care, Bellin Health Systems, ThedaCare, Children’s Hospital and Health System, Door County Medical Centers, and St. Joseph Hospital – Milwaukee Campus.
+With this provider network, you have access to high quality in-network healthcare coverage.
 You’ll save the most money when you choose in-network providers.
 Click here to see our provider directory so you can see which providers are in-network.

 Common Ground Healthcare Cooperative’s drug “formulary” is a document that explains which medications we cover at what tiers.
 Our plans have four drug tiers, largely based on the cost of the medication.
 We have a generic drug tier (the least expensive, except for a handful of medications that we cover at no cost) and then a “preferred” tier, a “non-preferred” tier and then the most expensive medications fall in our “specialty” drug tier.
 Drug formularies are different from company to company,